 We use science to understand the world, to find new ways to make conservation work, and to involve people who share our passion.

-Record breeding data on at least 20 eBird checklists, and you could win a pair of Zeiss Conquest HD 8×42 binoculars.
+Enter at least 31 eBird checklists in the month of August and you could win a pair of Zeiss Conquest HD 8×42 binoculars.

 Watch the wonder and spectacle of bird migration captured on a single map thanks to eBird contributors.

 Enjoy counting birds this winter and help scientists understand more about bird populations across North America.

 As the Antarctic Peninsula warms, Gentoo Penguins are moving in and Adelie Penguins are leaving in search of colder areas.

 Take this eight-week course focusing on NE birds, either online or join us in Ithaca, NY, for lectures and field trips.
 Starts March 24.

 Check out the newest recently hatched Laysan Albatross chicks on our Albatross Bird Cam.

 Find out using All About Bird Anatomy, the Bird Academy's new interactive tool.

 Our Upcoming Bird Festivals and Events webpage can help plan your next birding trip.
 Look through listings by calendar or on a map, and start planning your road trip right from the page.

 Our selection of courses offers all age groups and skill levels lots of ways to learn, no matter where you are located